Rhys Weston: International career

 Born in England, Weston represented the country at schoolboy and under-16 levels.
 He also qualified to play for Wales due to his father hailing from Caerphilly in South Wales.
 In May 2000, he was called up to the Welsh senior squad for the first time prior to a match against Brazil, remaining on the bench as Wales suffered a 3–0 defeat.
 His first senior cap came ten days later against Portugal on 2 June 2000, with Wales recording another 3–0 loss.
 He was a late substitute for Gareth Roberts.

 Weston then went into an under-21 side that fared poorly in the qualifying round of the 2002 UEFA European Under-21 Championship.
 The Welsh team drew one and lost nine, Weston played in four of these games.
-On 1 September he played in a 4–1 defeat to Belarus.
+On 1 September, he played in a 4–1 defeat to Belarus.
 On 6 October he played in a 2–0 defeat to Norway, four days later he played in a 2–1 defeat to Poland.
 On 23 March 2001, he was part of a Wales side that lost 1–0 to Armenia.
 Following the defeat, he was one of four players, including Cardiff teammates Lee Kendall and Kevin Aherne-Evans, who returned to the squad hotel late after being allowed to go out for a drink.
 All four were sent home early from the squad.

 Having been reprimanded by Wales manager Mark Hughes, Weston was excluded from Welsh senior and youth squads for one year, eventually returning to the senior squad in March 2002.
 His next call-up for the senior team was for a friendly with Croatia on 21 August 2002.
 He was a 60th-minute substitute for Darren Barnard, the game finished 1–1.
 He earned three caps in the UEFA Euro 2004 qualifying group stage.
 He played the last 20 minutes of a 2–0 win over Azerbaijan on 20 November 2002, coming on for Mark Delaney.
 His first senior start came on 12 February 2003, a 2–2 draw with Bosnia and Herzegovina, he played 60 minutes before being substituted for Matthew Jones.
-He also played in 10 September 2003 game with Finland; 72 minutes into the Finland game he was taken off for Andy Johnson and watched from the bench as the game finished 1–1, the draw was enough to book Wales a play–off match against Russia.
+He also played on 10 September 2003 game with Finland; 72 minutes into the Finland game he was taken off for Andy Johnson and watched from the bench as the game finished 1–1, the draw was enough to book Wales a play–off match against Russia.

 His last game for Wales was also John Toshack's first game as manager.
 Toshack brought Weston on for Rob Edwards after 49 minutes in a 2–0 win over Hungary on 9 February 2005.
-Toshack also called him into the squad for a November 2005 friendly with Cyprus, though Weston did not make it onto the pitch.
+Toshack also called him into the squad for friendly with Cyprus in November 2005, though Weston did not make it onto the pitch.
 His final international call–up was on 1 March 2006 in a goalless draw with Paraguay, in which Weston remained on the bench.